HxLyn3/ADMPO/README.md

 # ADMPO: Any-step Dynamics Model for Policy Optimization

-This is the code for the paper "Any-step Dynamics Model Improves Future Predictions for Online and Offline Reinforcement Learning" in ICLR 2025.
+This is the code for the paper [Any-step Dynamics Model Improves Future Predictions for Online and Offline Reinforcement Learning](https://openreview.net/forum?id=JZCxlrwjZ8) in ICLR 2025.

 ## Requirements